spiwokv/metadynminer/README.md

 one axis, e.g. the horizontal one while keepinng the vertical unchanges, simply type `axis(2)` for the vertical one.

+### kcal vs kJ
+MetadynMiner works in kJ/mol by defauls.
+If your MD engine uses kcal/mol instead, you can either multiply your free energy surface by 4.184 to get kJ/mol.
+If you prefer to keep kcal/mol, you can set `eunit="kcal/mol"` for functions `fes2d21d` or `summary` of minima object.

 ### Shifting a periodic CV
 It may happen that some simulations with a torsion CV it may be difficult to analyse and visualize it in the range -pi - +pi.
 However, this problem is not very common so we did not make any user friendly way